Alex Brink

-Alex Brink (born June 2, 1985) is a former professional Canadian football quarterback.
-After playing college football at Washington State, Brink was drafted by the Houston Texans in the seventh round of the 2008 NFL Draft.
+Alex Brink (born June 2, 1985) is an American former professional football quarterback.
+After playing college football at Washington State, Brink was selected by the Houston Texans in the seventh round of the 2008 NFL draft.

-In 2010, he joined the Winnipeg Blue Bombers of the Canadian Football League.
-Brink has also played for the Toronto Argonauts and Montreal Alouettes.
+In 2010, he joined the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Brink was also a member of the Toronto Argonauts and Montreal Alouettes.

-Early years
+Early life

-A native of Eugene, Oregon, Alex Brink attended Sheldon High School, and becoming a letterman in football, basketball and baseball.
+A native of Eugene, Oregon, Brink attended Sheldon High School, and becoming a letterman in football, basketball and baseball.
 In football, as a senior, he led his team to the state championship, with a 31–24 win over Lake Oswego.
 During that season he passed for 3946 yards and 36 touchdowns, while being named Oregon Player of the Year.
 He passed for over 3,500 yards in his junior season as well.
 His record as a high school starter was 35–3, with one state championship.
 In baseball, he was a standout player and threw a perfect game.
 He graduated from Sheldon High in 2003 with a 3.91 GPA.